 It is our pleasure to announce that Laura Murphy, a senior associate in our Garden City office, has been promoted to Partner.

 Laura has been integral to the fantastic growth and success of our Long Island office over the past several years.

 Congratulations to Andy Neubardt, a partner in our White Plains office, who has been elected to a two-year term as President of the New York State Medical Defense Bar Association.

 Founded in 1995 by our own Luke Pittoni (its first President), the NYSMDBA is comprised of approximately two hundred attorneys who are substantially engaged in the defense of medical professional liability matters.
 Its expressed purpose is to improve the defense effort in the handling of medical malpractice litigation in New York, including the evaluation of existing legislation and promotion of appropriate reforms.
 For many years, Andy has been an active member of the NYSMDBA, serving on its executive board and organizing meetings that often include guest speakers on a variety of interesting and current issues.

 On December 16, 2013, the New York Law Journal highlighted HPMB’s successful motion to dismiss a complaint against a major hospital in New York City.
 Daniel Ratner, Elizabeth Cornacchio and Daryl Paxson represented the client in this matter.

 A New York judge has dismissed hundreds of claims over Bausch & Lomb's contact-lens solution, rejecting plaintiffs' attempt to submit recent scientific studies on the link between ReNu ML and eye infections.

-Trail Blazers will honor HPM&B with the 2013 Lois Goodrich Award for Youth Development at its Spring Benefit on Monday, June 24, 2013.
+Trail Blazers honored HPM&B with the 2013 Lois Goodrich Award for Youth Development at its Spring Benefit on Monday, June 24, 2013.
 Click here to learn more.

 We are pleased to announce that John O'Sullivan of our White Plains office has been named a Partner in the firm.